gopay-bootcamp/crud-toy/README.md

 ## Problem Statement

-The task was to create a full fledged application that is able to do CRUD with etcd and also integrate logger and config properly.
+The task was to create a full fledged application that is able to do CRUD with etcd and to integrate logger and config.
+Addons are implementation of a websocket and a router that can be used to handle grpc requests as well as http requests.

 ## Development